Azra Raza In Conversation with Siddhartha MukherjeeVIEW EVENT DETAILS

 Part of Asian in America.

-She is a co-editor of www.3quarksdaily.com which she started with her brother Abbas Raza, with the idea of creating a curated retreat for everything intellectual on the web.
+She is a co-editor of www.3quarksdaily.com started by her brother Abbas Raza, with the idea of creating a curated retreat for everything intellectual on the web.
 In addition to her scientific accomplishments, Dr. Raza is a dedicated reader of Urdu literature and the co-author of Ghalib: Epistemologies of Elegance.
 Dr. Raza believes that the best way to “tame the savageness of man and make gentle the life of this world” is by promoting and publicizing the achievements of humanity in science, art, and literature.
 She was married to the late Harvey D. Preisler, Director, Rush University Cancer Center in Chicago and has a daughter Sheherzad Raza Preisler who also lives in Manhattan.

 Siddhartha Mukherjee is a pioneering physician, oncologist, and author who has redefined our public discourse on human health, medicine, and science.
 A profoundly influential voice in the scientific community, he is best known for his books, The Emperor of All Maladies: A Biography of Cancer, which earned him the 2011 Pulitzer Prize, and The Gene: An Intimate History which won international awards and was recognized by The Washington Post and The New York Times as one of the most influential books of 2016.
 His published works exhibit an outstanding literary skill that has left an indelible mark on our culture, as The Emperor of All Maladies has been adapted into a documentary by filmmaker Ken Burns, and was included among Time magazine’s 100 best nonfiction books of the past century.